 b.
 Identifying the requirements of filing a joint return and how to avoid being penalized;

 c.
 Recognizing the key elements of filing separate returns including what items to report and whether or not married taxpayers should file separate returns; and

 d.
 Identifying the requirements for filing as head of household and the tax advantages and disadvantages of this filing status.

-2. Select the number of exemptions a client has and state the impact said exemptions will have by:
+2. Select the number of pre-2018 exemptions a client could have and state the impact said exemptions had by:

 a.
-Recognizing the phaseout of exemptions showing its tax impact on taxpayers, identifying when exemptions can be taken for spouses, and specifying reporting requirements for dependent exemptions;
+Recognizing the former phaseout of exemptions showing its tax impact on taxpayers, identifying when exemptions could have been taken for spouses, and specifying prior reporting requirements for dependent exemptions;

 b.
 Citing the requirements for pre-2005 dependency particularly relationship, married person, citizen or resident, and income;

 c.
-Identifying the former regular and special method for determining support noting complications from back child support and multiple support agreements;
+Identifying the former regular and special method for determining support recognizing complications from back child support and multiple support agreements;

 d.
 Determining the current “qualified child” standard using residency, relationship, age, and joint return prohibition; and